Amadei, et al. v. Nielsen, et al., No. 1:17-cv-05967 (E.D.N.Y., filed Oct. 12, 2017)

 On October 12, 2017, the ACLU, along with Covington & Burling, LLP, filed suit against Customs and Border Protection over the February 22, 2017 search by CBP of passengers of a Delta Airlines flight that arrived at JFK.
 After the flight landed, CBP officers stood outside the plane and required every disembarking passenger to provide identification, even though the flight was a domestic flight.
 The ACLU brought suit on behalf of passengers on the plane who allege that this demand for identification violated their rights under the Fourth Amendment.
 The plaintiffs seek declaratory relief that the February 22, 2017 search was unconstitutional, as well as injunctive relief preventing CBP from conducting similar searches of passengers disembarking from domestic flights.

 Defendants filed a motion to dismiss, arguing that the agency action was not final and that Plaintiffs lacked standing.
 The parties completed briefing on the motion on April 20, 2018.
+On December 13, 2018, the court denied the government’s motion and allowed the case to proceed.
+Following discovery, the parties agreed to settle the case.

 - Defendants’ Motion to Dismiss